 - The protection of children from harm

 The Act requires the council to have a Statement of Licensing Policy, this policy sets out how the council will administer its licensing functions under the Act.
 The policy must be kept under review and remains in existence for up to five years.
-The last full consultation and revision was in 2010, and took effect on 7 January 2011, therefore the policy is now subject to full review and consultation.
+The last full consultation and revision was in 2015, and took effect on 7 January 2016, therefore the policy will be subject to a full review and consultation in 2021.